collorg/auto_venv/README.md

 - **Visual feedback** showing current environment status
 - **Environment validation** to ensure virtual environments are properly configured

+## Compatibility

+`auto_venv` is designed for Unix-type shells.
+It has been tested on Ubuntu and should work with any Linux distribution.
+For Windows users, it requires a Unix-like environment such as WSL (Windows Subsystem for Linux), Git Bash, Cygwin or MSYS2.

 ## Installation

 ### Automatic Installation (Recommended)